markus7017/myfiles/shelly/README.md

 | OFFLINE      | Communication with the device failed.
 Check the Thing status in the UI and openHAB's log for an indication of the error.
 Try restarting OH or deleting and re-discovering the Thing.
 You could also post to the community thread if the problem persists. |

 `Battery powered devices:`
-If the device is in sleep mode and can't be reached by the binding, the Thing will change into UNKNOWN state.
+If the device is in sleep mode and can't be reached by the binding, the Thing will change into CONFIG_PENDING.
 Once the device wakes up, the Thing will perform initialization and the state will change to ONLINE.

 The first time a device is discovered and initialized successfully, the binding will be able to perform auto-initialization when OH is restarted.
 Waking up the device triggers the event URL and/or CoIoT packet, which is processed by the binding and triggers initialization.
 Once a device is initialized, it is no longer necessary to manually wake it up after an openHAB restart unless you change the battery.
 In this case press the button and run the discovery again.